soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I am a linguist in the [Department of Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html).
 I recently defended my dissertation (advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
 Here is my [CV](https://drive.google.com/file/d/1qdQoNqkNTdGhoftkGfqMfiJb6D3QgG3u/view?usp=drive_link).

 My research primarily focuses on syntax and morphology.
-One of my ongoing projects focuses on how nominal arguments are represented and licensed by case in syntax.
+One of my ongoing projects focuses on how nominal arguments are represented and licensed by case.
 I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.

 <!-- My analysis also draws parallels between the thematic domain and the speech act domain, which have been considered to be two separate domains. -->